tardipede/concatipede/README.md

 Concatipede: an R package to concatenate fasta sequences easily  <img src="man/figures/concatipede_hexagon.png" width="120" align="right" />
 ==============================================================

-This package allows to concatenate sequences from multiple Multiple Sequence Alignments based on a translation table.
+This package allows to concatenate sequences from multiple Multiple Sequence Alignments based on a correspondence table.

 ## How to install concatipede